-These grain free breakfast bars are a perfect start to the day!
+These grain free granola bars are a perfect start to the day!
 Low carb with no added sugar, you will love this healthy plant based breakfast idea!

 If you are gluten free or following a paleo form of eating, grain free recipes for breakfast bars are perfect to have on hand for busy mornings!
 I love that these breakfast bars have additional fiber from the pumpkin and the blueberry layer adds sweetness without any sugar.
 Adding crunchy sliced almonds on the top makes this bar recipe delicious!